Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-In acquired mast cell mediator (histamine-) mediated angioedema (without C1-INH deficiency), type I reactions or intolerance reactions to food, food additives, various medications (especially anti-inflammatory drugs, non-steroidal) and physical stimuli with additive effects are often identified as triggering factors.
+In acquired mast cell mediator (histamine-) mediated angioedema (without C1-INH deficiency), type I reactions or intolerance reactions to food, food additives, various medications (especially anti-inflammatory drugs, non-steroidal) and physical stimuli with an additive effect are often identified as triggering factors.
 However, the etiology often remains unclear.
 Focal events and psychovegetative disorders are also under discussion.

 Basically, the following pathogenetic mechanisms lead to the clinical picture of angioedema:

-- As with urticaria, all antigens that can cause a type I or type III immune reaction with mast cell degranulation are possible causes.
+- (frequent) Allergies: As with urticaria, all antigens that can cause a type I or type III immune reaction with mast cell degranulation are possible causes.
 Clinically, further anaphylactic symptoms may occur, ranging from urticaria to shock.

-- Hereditary or acquired defect of theC1 esterase inhibitor(see below angioedema, acquired/C 1 -esterase inhibitor deficiency and angioedema, hereditary.
-In hereditary angioedema, the involvement of other genes in addition to the Serping1 gene was only discovered in 2006 with the description of mutations in the F12 gene in patients with HAE and normal C1-INH.
-In the last three years, advanced next-generation sequencing techniques have allowed the identification of mutations in five new genes associated with HAE and normal C1-INH: ANGPT1 (angiopoietin-1), PLG (plasminogen), KNG1 (kininogen), MYOF (myoferlin) and HS3ST6 (heparan sulfate glucosamine 3-O-sulfotransferase 6).
+- (rare) Hereditary or acquired defect of theC1 esterase inhibitor(see below angioedema, acquired/C 1 -esterase inhibitor deficiency and angioedema, hereditary: In hereditary angioedema, the involvement of other genes in addition to the Serping1 gene was only discovered in 2006 with the description of mutations in the F12 gene in patients with HAE and normal C1-INH.
+In the last three years, advanced next-generation sequencing techniques have enabled the identification of mutations in five new genes associated with HAE and normal C1-INH: ANGPT1 (angiopoietin-1), PLG (plasminogen), KNG1 (kininogen), MYOF (myoferlin) and HS3ST6 (heparan sulfate glucosamine 3-O-sulfotransferase 6).

 ManifestationThis section has been translated automatically.